 What are your post-MBA career goals?
 Share with us your first-choice career plan and your alternate plan.
 (500 characters, or about 100 words)

 For this question, you will elaborate on your post-MBA career goals as well as your alternate plans if your first-choice plans do not materialize.
-Please identify the position that you hope to hold immediately after MBA, specifying role, position, industry, and 1-2 organizations/companies which you would like to work for.
+Please identify the position that you hope to hold immediately after your MBA, specifying your role, position, industry, and 1-2 organizations/companies for which you would like to work for.
 Articulate your goal and explain why this goal is interesting and important to you.
 Please note that your post-MBA goal shows a logical progression from your current skill set, and skills and knowledge acquired through an MBA degree.
 Also, make sure that your goals are ambitious as well as realistic.

-Then think about your plan B. Duke admits that ‘life is full of uncertainties’, and you may come across situations that might prevent you from realizing your post-MBA goals.
-So you must be prepared for your plan B. Please make sure that your alternative career path is not an altogether different path that does not allow you to leverage your skills and experience to the fullest.
+Then think about your plan B. Duke admits that ‘life is full of uncertainties, and you may come across situations that might prevent you from realizing your post-MBA goals.
+So you must be prepared for plan B. Please make sure that your alternative career path is not an altogether different path that does not allow you to leverage your skills and experience to the fullest.
 It should be in alignment with your experience, skills, and knowledge gained from your MBA education.

 First Required Essay: 25 Random Things About Yourself

 Instructions: Present your response in list form, numbered 1 to 25.
 Some points may be only a few words, while others may be longer.
 Your complete list should not exceed two pages.